 Walk to San Ma Lo or the Sofitel and hop a cab to Coloane Village.

-4:00 pm – 5:30 pm: Make sure to check out the Taipa Houses Museum and everything between Sam Po Temple and Tin Hau Temple.
+4:15 pm – 5:25 pm: Be sure to check out the Taipa Houses Museum and everything between Sam Po Temple and Tin Hau Temple.
 There’s a ton to see in the Village and just getting lost on its narrow streets is very enjoyable too.

 Take a pass on the Museum of Taipa and Coloane History though, since it’s one of the most boring museums I’ve ever been to.

 DINNER SUGGESTION: End your day with a stupendous buffet dinner at Urban Kitchen, and don’t skimp on the seafood!
-Located near the Marriott Hotel in Galaxy, it’s pricy (around $600 Mops), but worth every penny.
+Located near the Marriott Hotel in Galaxy, it’s pricey (over $600 Mops), but worth every penny.